 One-third of Fortune 500 companies use the color blue in their logo.

 Because research by color psychologists shows that blue is a signal of trust.
-So, based on this assumption, should we consider using blue in our logo design?
+So, should you consider using blue in your logo design based on this assumption?

-Blue may be a popular choice for a logo color, but it could also be considered a standard, somewhat generic option.
-If you want to stand out and attract your target audience, choose a color your competitors aren’t using if you want to be unique.
+Blue may be a popular choice for a logo color, but it’s also a generic option.
+Choose colors your competitors aren’t using if you want to be unique.

 It’s helpful to become familiar with design trends.
-Find out what is popular, outdated, or underused.
-These will help you determine the direction to take with your design.
-Research leaders in your niche.
-Observe their designs, looking for similarities in color, shape, typeface, etc.
+Find out what design features are popular, outdated, or under-used.
+These will help you decide the direction to take with your design.

-Once you have developed several design concepts, ask for opinions from others.
-It’s best to get thoughts from members of your target audience, if possible.
-You can ask your current customer base for their feedback as well.
+Once you have several design concepts, ask for opinions from others.
+It’s best to get thoughts from members of your target audience, if possible, and your current customers.

-Find out how many revisions you will be allowed to make, the file types you will receive, how long it will take to complete the design project, and make sure you will have all licensing rights.
+Find out how many revisions you may make, how long it will take to complete the design project and licensing rights.